Home

 To prove his discovery, Piaget combines clinical strategies and psychological analyses to produce a semi-clinical comment.
 He executed his research by asking children specific standardized questions.
 Upon receiving the children’s responses, Piaget would ask the children additional non-standardized questions.

 Piaget intended that this question-administration strategy would give him a spontaneous conviction.
 He also found out from this study that children’s responses gradually progressed from intuition to purely scientific and social.
-This led to Piaget concluding that social interaction shapes the behaviour and life of children.
+This led to Piaget’s conclusion that social interaction shapes the behavior and life of children.

 Piaget further concluded that more advanced children challenge the ideas of younger children.
 This model inspired the development of the Hawthorne experiment besides earning Piaget an honorary doctorate from Harvard University.